Jamaican cuisine: Other European influences

 Jamaican Dutch pot used to cook brown stew, curry and fried dishes.

 During the 17th century, Dutch traders settled in Jamaica and they brought sugarcane from Brazil.
 Also, before and during the Holocaust, Dutch Jews and Polish Jews sought refuge on the island.

 Between the late 1700s and 20th century, German Jews, Jews from Curacao, Brazil, British Guiana and Suriname also settled in Jamaica.
 As such, influences from other Europeans can be found in Jamaican cuisine.
 Jamaica's must-have cooking tool, the Dutch pot or Dutchie, was imported from the Netherlands by Dutch traders.
 It is typically used to cook meat, stew, and pot roast dishes, as well as, to bake bammies and puddings.
 The coal stove, another important cooking tool used for preparing a wide range of foods like roast breadfruit (especially outdoors), was introduced by Dutch traders during the colonial era.
-Dishes which have been adopted with Dutch and other European influences include coleslaw, donuts, coconut rolls, cinnamon rolls, ginger biscuits, Black Forest cake, raisin bread and marble cakes.
+German influence became especially notable through migrants who arrived in the 1960s.
+They introduced dishes such as pork and wiener schnitzel, along with other foods including knockwurst, German sausages, frankfurter, wiener, and smoked marlin.
+Other dishes which have been adopted with German and other European influences include Christmas ham, coleslaw, donuts, coconut rolls, cinnamon rolls, ginger biscuits, Black Forest cake, raisin bread and marble cakes.